16th July, 2021

 For more information on CapEx claims, read the ATO’s guide to claiming a tax deduction for depreciating assets and other capital expenditure.

 Operating expenses can generally be deducted from income tax each tax period.
 Tax-related expenses, such as paying fees to an accountant or tax advisor to help you prepare and file tax records are covered under operating expenses.

 For more information on OpEx claims, including tax-related operating expenses, read the ATO’s guide to claiming a tax deduction for other operating expenses.

-Just as gaining access to the machinery you may need to setup or run a business is made easier with hire and lease agreements, getting hold of the digital technology you need to run your business more efficiently is made a lot easier with cloud subscription models for storage, software and more.
+Just as gaining access to the machinery you may need to set up or run a business is made easier with hire and lease agreements, getting hold of the digital technology you need to run your business more efficiently is made a lot easier with cloud subscriptions for storage, software and more.

 You pay a lot less to get what you need right away, and because it’s all in the cloud, maintenance and security is managed by the provider.